percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/advanced/encrypted_innodb_tablespace_backups.rst

 .. code-block:: bash

-   xtrabackup --backup --target-dir=/data/backups/inc2 \
+   $ xtrabackup --backup --target-dir=/data/backups/inc2 \
    --incremental-basedir=/data/backups/inc1 \
    --keyring-file-data=/var/lib/mysql-keyring/keyring

-.. rubric:: Preparing the Incremental Backups
+.. rubric:: Preparing Incremental Backups

 The :option:`--prepare` step for incremental backups is not the same as for normal backups.
 In normal backups, two types of operations are performed to make